jira-node/node-jira-client/README.md

 ## Implemented APIs

 *  Authentication
-* Pulling an issue
+*  Projects
   *  Pulling a project
-* Pulling unresolved issues count for a specific version
+  *  List all projects viewable to the user
-* Issue linking
+*  Versions
   *  Pulling versions
   *  Adding a new version
+  *  Pulling unresolved issues count for a specific version
 *  Find a Rapid View based on project name
 *  Get the latest Green Hopper sprint for a Rapid View
+*  Issues
+  *  Add a new issue
+  *  Update an issue
+  *  Transition an issue
+  *  Pulling an issue
+  *  Issue linking
   *  Add an issue to a sprint
+  *  Get a users issues (open or all)
+  *  List issue types
+  *  Add a worklog
+*  Transitions
+  *  List

 ## TODO

 *  API docs
   *  Better most methods are currently undocumented
 *  Tests
 *  Refactor currently implemented APIs to be more Object Oriented
 *  Refactor to make use of built-in node.js events and classes
 *  Auto-redirect between `http` and `https` following headers